 Often your medical practitioner or dentist can guide initial treatment.
 Traditionally, nonsurgical measures have been instituted as a first port of call which may include a custom bite guard/appliance, long acting nonsteroidal anti-inflammatories, tricyclic antidepressants(for pain control)and physiotherapy.
-Often in severe cases of internal derangement, these treatment modalities are used as palliative measures.
+In severe cases of internal derangement, these treatment modalities are used as palliative measures.

 Your dentist may be able to organize fabrication of an intra-oral appliance either at their office or technicians laboratory.
 General medical practioners may be able to help manage analgesic regimes which can include tricyclic and non-steriodal anti-inflammatory medications.

 We work closely with an oral medicine specialist – Anita Nolan.
 She is a qualified physician with degrees in both medicine and dentistry.
 She’s an excellent clinician to initiate nonsurgical measures for these disorders.